Layr-Labs/eigenlayer-cli/pkg/rewards/README.md

    Command to show rewards for earners

-   Currently supports past total rewards (claimed and unclaimed) and past unclaimed rewards
+   Currently supports total rewards (claimed and unclaimed)

 OPTIONS:
+   --claim-timestamp value, -c value           Specify the timestamp.
+Only 'latest' and 'latest_active' are supported. 'latest' can be an inactive root which you can't claim yet. (default: "latest_active") [$CLAIM_TIMESTAMP]
    --claim-type value, --ct value              Type of claim you want to see.
 Can be 'all', 'unclaimed', or 'claimed' (default: "all") [$REWARDS_CLAIM_TYPE]
    --earner-address value, --ea value          Address of the earner [$REWARDS_EARNER_ADDRESS] --environment value, --env value            Environment to use.
 Currently supports 'preprod' ,'testnet' and 'prod'.
 If not provided, it will be inferred based on network [$ENVIRONMENT]